Monza Fairway Hybrid Review: Cantilever Technology?

 - Way more forgiveness

-The Monza is also really versatile—an effective tool for a variety of shots between the tee box and the green.
+The Monza is also fairly versatile—an effective tool for a variety of shots between the tee box and the green.

 As for whether you need a club like this… that’s up to you.
-If your fairway wood and your hybrid aren’t covering all your needs on the golf course, this could be your new favorite club.
+If your fairway wood and your hybrid aren’t covering all your needs on the golf course, this could be a decent alternative.

 How to Get Your Own Monza Fairway Hybrid